How to Visit Colombia’s Rosario Islands from Cartagena

 Doing a private boat rental is by far our favorite way to do the Rosario Islands from Cartagena.
 We’ve done this a lot of times, and it’s always a really fun day.

-The reason it’s the best way to do the islands, besides the obvious, you know, being on a boat all day, is it gives you the most flexibility.
-You can craft your day in the islands however you like.
+The reason it’s the best way to do the islands, besides the obvious, you know, being on your own boat all day, is it gives you the most flexibility to craft your day in the islands however you like.

 A typical itinerary for us when we rent a private boat looks something like this:

-• Stop to swim and snorkel at the area of calm waters known as La Piscinita
+• Stop to swim and snorkel for a while at the area of calm waters known as La Piscinita

 • Cruise through the islands and take in the scenery